Sweden passes law allowing coronavirus lockdowns, expects to use it soon

 “If necessary, it will be possible to prohibit public gatherings of a certain size at places to which the public have access and close premises that serve food and drink,” the statement continues.

-“We will see if we can do more in public transport, but it could also be about gyms, sports facilities, events and businesses that operate premises for parties,” Lofven said of the law’s application.
+“We will see if we can do more in public transport, but it could also be about gyms, sports facilities, events and businesses that operate premises for parties,” Löfven said of the law’s application.
 “It could also be about stores.”

-The Riksdag, Sweden’s legislature, additionally called on the government to clarify elements of the legislation, including what compensation would be provided to effected businesses.
+The Riksdag, Sweden’s legislature, additionally called on the government to clarify elements of the legislation, including what compensation would be provided to affected businesses.

 Sweden had until recently followed a largely voluntary approach to virus precautions such as social distancing.
 It also avoided widespread school closures and mask mandates.
-But the attention-grabbing decision to keep communities and economies open came at a cost: with over 9,200 deaths related to covid-19, Sweden has the highest per capita death rate of all Scandinavian countries.
+But the attention-grabbing decision to keep communities and economies open came at a cost: With more than 9,200 deaths related to covid-19, Sweden has the highest per capita death rate of all Scandinavian countries.

 While public health experts in Sweden have argued that voluntary measures can significantly reduce transmission, the country is now struggling to handle a surge in cases at overstretched hospitals.